 After using a computer for few months, users you face low storage problem.
 For instance, you may not be able to store more files, install another app, or download another file to your computer due to low disk space issues.
-Windows 10 automates the whole process of freeing up disk space using a new feature called Storage Sense introduced in v1703 or Creators Update.
+Windows 10 automates the whole process of freeing up disk space using a new feature called Storage Sense.
 Let us see how to configure and use the Storage Sense feature on a Windows 10 PC.

 Storage Sense in Windows 10

 When we delete a file from our computer it gets moved to the Recycle Bin.
 The problem is we often forget to clear up the Recycle Bin and then when the default Bin size is exceeded, Windows starts deleting items on a First-In-First-Out (FIFO) basis.
 Some people do not have this problem as they use Shift+Delete, which removes a file permanently from a computer.